SAP/cloud-identity-developer-guide/docs/Libraries/java/spring-ams/spring-ams.md

+# spring-ams

-# Authorization Management Service Client Library for Spring Boot Applications
+**Authorization Management Service Client Library for Spring Boot Applications**

-The client library for the Authorization Management Service (AMS) enables Spring Boot 3 applications to make authorization decisions based on user policies.
+The client library for the Authorization Management Service (**AMS**) enables Spring Boot 3 applications to make authorization decisions based on user policies.
 Users are identified using JWT bearer tokens provided by either the SAP Business Technology Platform `xsuaa` or `identity` service.
 To specify these policies, the application must use a Data Control Language (DCL).
 Administrators can customize and combine policies and assign them to users.
 The library also supports controlling access to specific actions and resources, and allows for easy implementation of instance-based access control by specifying resource-specific attributes such as "cost center" or "country code".

-### Supported Environments
+### Supported environments
 - Cloud Foundry
-- Kubernetes/Kyma
+- Kyma

-## <a id="api-disclaimer"></a>Disclaimer on API Usage
+## <a id="api-disclaimer"></a>Disclaimer on API usage
-This documentation provides information that might be useful in using Authorization Management Service.
-We will try to ensure that future versions of the APIs are backwards compatible to the immediately preceding version.
+This documentation provides information that might be useful when you use the Authorization Management Service.
+We try to ensure that future versions of the APIs are backwards compatible with the immediately preceding version.
 This is also true for the API that is exposed with `com.sap.cloud.security.ams.dcl.client` package and its subpackages.
-Please check the [release notes](../releases.md) or the release notes to stay tuned about new features and API modifications.
+Check the [release notes](../releases.md) or the release notes for updates about new features and API modifications.

 ## Requirements
 - Java 17